 – What protocols and mechanisms need to be defined in response to gap analyses developed by relevant SDOs?

-– What protocols and mechanisms need to be defined in support of service scenarios, requirements, capabilities, and architecture for IMT-2020 network and beyond provided by relevant ITU-T SGs and other SDOs?
+– What protocols and mechanisms need to be defined in support of service scenarios, requirements, capabilities, and architecture for IMT-2020 network and IMT-2030 network provided by relevant ITU-T SGs and other SDOs?

-– What protocols and mechanisms need to be defined for the key technologies to realize IMT-2020 network and beyond including intelligent control for transport network, orchestration, network slicing, user plane optimization, network capability exposure, identification, device authentication, fixed/mobile convergence, network management of heterogeneous network environments, etc.?
+– What protocols and mechanisms need to be defined for the key technologies to realize IMT-2020 network and IMT-2030 network including intelligent control for network slicing, network capability exposure, fixed/mobile and satellite convergence, network management of heterogeneous network environments, energy efficiency management, network knowledge management, distributed core network, autonomous network, coordination of computing and networking etc.?

-– How emerging technologies including AI, big data, and QKDN and related technologies are leveraged in the control and management protocols for IMT-2020 network and beyond?
+– How emerging technologies including AI, large language model( LLM), big data, digital twin, DLT and QKDN and related technologies are leveraged in the control and management protocols for IMT-2020 network and IMT-2030 network?

+– What protocols and mechanisms should be defined to support integrated sensing and communication for IMT-2020 network and IMT-2030 network?

-– What protocols and mechanisms should be defined to realize high performance with features like ultra-low latency and high reliability for IMT-2020 network and beyond?
+– What protocols and mechanisms should be defined to realize high performance and deterministic SLA with features like ultra-low latency and high reliability for IMT-2020 network and IMT-2030 network?

-– What protocols and mechanisms should be defined to realize improvements and enhancements to service-based interface for IMT-2020 in order to improve efficiency, flexibility and intelligence?
+– What protocols and mechanisms should be defined to realize improvements and enhancements to service-based interface for IMT-2020 network and IMT-2030 in order to improve efficiency, flexibility and intelligence?

-– How to utilize and guide the open source software, in collaboration with relevant bodies, related to key technologies of IMT-2020 network and beyond to implement the developed Recommendations?
+– How to utilize and guide the open source software, in collaboration with relevant bodies, related to key technologies of IMT-2020 network and IMT-2030 network to implement the developed Recommendations?

 F.3 Tasks